Adaptive Rounding (AdaRound)

 4. Apply Adaround

-dataloader: AdaRound needs a dataloader to use data samples for the layer-by-layer optimization to learn the rounding vectors.
-Either a training or validation dataloader could be passed in.
+• dataloader: is a training or validation dataloader.
+Adaround needs a dataloader in order to use data samples to learn the rounding vectors.

-default_num_iterations: The number of iterations to adaround each layer.
-Default value is set to 10000 and we strongly recommend to not reduce this number.
-But in this example we are using 32 to speed up the execution runtime.
+• default_num_iterations: is the number of iterations to apply to each layer.
+Default value is 10000, and we strongly recommend using at least this number.
+This example uses 32 to speed up execution.

 [ ]: